aristov/DON/README.md

 ## Details

-Key DON special fields are listed below.

-### node
-Name of the DOM node represented by the object.
+`node` special field is used to specify the name of a DOM node represented by the object:
-Can recieve values, representing several DOM nodes:

 - `document`
 - `doctype`